urielmalka/Sockets-UM-Routes/README.md

 ## 🚀 Running the Example Applications

-1. complie the test files:
+1. return to main project folder to complie the test files:

 ```bash
 make